 - 4 Tbsp unsalted butter at room temperature

 - 4 to 6 Tbsp heavy cream or milk

 - Set the oven to 350F Grease a 9 inch springform pan or nonstick cake pan with a piece of parchment at the bottom.

 - To toast the hazelnuts, spread them out on a dry baking sheet and roast for 10 minutes the preheated oven.
 Let them cool, and grind in a food processor until finely ground.
 You could also use ready made hazelnut meal, which Trader Joe’s sometimes carries, as well as Whole Foods.
 You could also substitute walnuts.

 - Cream the bananas and sugars together until smooth and fluffy, then add the rest of the wet ingredients and beat until well mixed.

 - Whisk the dry ingredients together and add to the wet, mixing until just thoroughly combined.

-- Pour into a greased 9 inch springform pan.
+- Pour into the prepared pan.
 Bake for about 55 -60 minutes, until a toothpick inserted in the center comes out moist but does not have wet batter clinging to it.